Cover Crop Considerations Following Late-Season Hail

 - Grazing: Whenever possible, attempting to harvest the corn first would be best.
 It’s not a good idea to graze the corn with ears on the stalks.
 A better option would be to harvest the corn and graze afterward, following considerations that we used for the downed corn situation in 2017.
 See Down Corn: Problem or Opportunity for Cattle Producers?

-- Silage: The following are good silage resources — Silage Considerations (UNL BeefWatch) and videos from the Silage for Beef Cattle Conference.
+- Silage: The following are good silage resources: Making Silage from Hail Damaged Corn, Silage Considerations (UNL BeefWatch) and videos from the Silage for Beef Cattle Conference.

 There are a variety of options to consider now depending on the grower’s specific field situation and goals.
 A cover crop can help remove excess nitrogen, cover the ground to aid in weed management, and provide a forage option.
 Regardless of the goal, timing matters now, and because of that, mixes may be a better option to ensure at least something gets established to meet the goals.

 For more information on managing crops following hail, see the Nebraska Extension Hail Know site.
-It offers information, videos, and infographics, including new videos this week on responding to late-season hail events:
+It offers information, videos, and infographics, including videos on responding to late-season hail events: